-Under the leadership of chiropractic sports physician Dr. Michael Herb, Absolute Wellness Center offers many treatments for conservative pain management, including chiropractic medicine, sports medicine, physical rehabilitation, acupuncture, and massage.
+Under the leadership of chiropractic sports physician Dr. Michael Herb, Absolute Wellness Center offers many treatments for conservative pain management, including chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.

 “Conservative” treatment options are treatments that are non-invasive (like medication) or substantially less invasive than surgery (like injections or chiropractic adjustments).
 As a general rule, patients should not be directed to surgery or other non-conservative treatment options for their pain management unless conservative treatment fails or there are complications supporting surgical intervention.